Back to news

 Vrede en Lust

-Vrede en Lust is a family owned and managed wine estate where you can taste some award-winning boutique wines whilst enjoying the panoramic views of the Simonsberg-Paarl mountains.
+Vrede en Lust is a family-owned and managed wine estate where you can taste some award-winning boutique wines whilst enjoying the panoramic views of the Simonsberg-Paarl mountains.
 Today, this breathtakingly modern wine farm, is a tribute to its noble roots and continues to build on over 320 years of history and heritage.

 At the LUST Bistro & Bakery the food is honest, abundant and delicious with an emphasis on simplicity and seasonal ingredients.
 Choose something from the àla carte menu or daily blackboard specials – or rather pick up something fresh from the bakery counter to take home.